 Thinking about remarkable leadership, it was over a decade ago, upon the recommendation of a friend, I read the book Leadership and Self-Deception: Getting Out of the Box (Arbinger Institute).

-I thought I was in for an intense course of remarkable leadership study from the title but was comforted somewhat by the fact it was a small book.
+I thought I was in for an intense course of remarkable leadership study from the title, but I was comforted somewhat by the fact it was a small book.

 One night before bed, I picked up the book and started reading it.
 I was so entranced by its style and holding me in suspense that I didn’t put it down until I passed out a 2 a.m.
 I finished it the next night.